 TO SERVE- Serve in corn tortillas with rice.

-Fig Balsamic Chicken (recipe adapted from this recipe at What’s Cookin Chicago)
+Balsamic Chicken with Figs and Herbs (recipe adapted from this recipe at What’s Cookin Chicago)

 IN THE BAG- Brown 2 lbs of chicken and saute one onion and two cloves of garlic in olive oil until softened, then add of the above to a freezer bag.
 Also add 1/4 cup balsamic vinegar, 1/4 cup balsamic fig jam, 1 teaspoon basil, 1 teaspoon oregano,1 teaspoon rosemary, 1/2 teaspoon thyme and 1 cup dried figs. **Two notes- the original recipe calls for all of the spices to be dried, but I had all of them growing in our garden, so I just used those.
 Substitute dried spices if that’s easier/cheaper for you.
 Also, I had balsamic fig jam on hand- if you don’t, just add 1/2 cup of balsamic vinegar.